Newfoundland & Labrador Police and Peace Officers' Memorial Association

 In August 1975 while working with the Forest Fire Patrol in Wabush, Labrador a plane crash claimed Forest Ranger Gary Noseworthy's life.

-Forest Ranger Carl Francis George
+Forest Ranger Carl F. George

 Wildlife Division, Newfoundland Department of Natural Resources